-Encardio Rite’s Model EAN-26M is one of the most advanced MEMS high precision digital inclinometer systems.
-It uses the capability of high computational power and large high-resolution colour display of today’s Android mobile phones.
+Encardio Rite’s Model EAN-26M is one of the most advanced MEMS high-precision digital inclinometer systems.
+It uses the capability of high computational power and large high-resolution color display of today’s Android mobile phones.
 Hence, it can also be called an Android Inclinometer.

-The digital inclinometer system consists of a traversing type digital tilt sensing probe that is connected to a reel unit kept at borehole top.
+The digital inclinometer system consists of a traversing-type digital tilt-sensing probe that is connected to a reel unit kept at the borehole top.
 The reel unit consists of a winding reel that holds the cable and a wireless Bluetooth relay unit that sends the digital probe data to the mobile phone.
 A rechargeable battery in the reel unit supplies power to the whole system.